 How to make Sourdough Discard Cinnamon Raisin Bagels

 These bagels come together in a few easy steps (and your kitchen will smell amazing)!
+The full recipe with detailed directions is at the bottom of this post.

 Combine the flour, 1 Tablespoon granulated sugar, yeast and salt in the bowl of a stand mixer.